sap-tutorials/Tutorials/tutorials/datahub-trial-v2-discovery-part01/datahub-trial-v2-discovery-part01.md

 ---

 [ACCORDION-BEGIN [Step 1: ](Discover data in Cloud Storage)] Open the SAP Data Hub App Launchpad via a web browser.
-To access the SAP Data Hub App Launchpad in AWS or GCP you need go to the chapters 3.3 and 3.4 as described in the [**Getting Started with SAP Data Hub, trial edition**] (https://caldocs.hana.ondemand.com/caldocs/help/Getting_Started_Data_Hub24.pdf) guide.
+To access the SAP Data Hub App Launchpad in AWS or GCP or Azure you need go to the chapters 3.3 and 3.4 as described in the [**Getting Started with SAP Data Hub, trial edition**] (https://caldocs.hana.ondemand.com/caldocs/help/Getting_Started_Data_Hub24.pdf) guide.

 Enter **DEFAULT** as the **Tenant**, `DATAHUB` as **Username** and the password which you have selected during system setup as **Password** to logon to the Launchpad.
 The system displays the **Application Launchpad** page.